 Rules for Initialising Variables or Identifiers in Python

-A python identifiers starts with A to Z or a to z or an underscore( _ ) followed by zero or more letters, underscores and digits (0 to 9).
+A python identifier starts with A to Z or a to z or an underscore( _ ) followed by zero or more letters, underscores, and digits (0 to 9).

 Allowed Identifiers: A, a, _a, _A123, _123, etc.